 Tell us about yourself.

-I’m originally from Eden Prairie, Minnesota, which is a suburb of the Twin Cities.
-I graduated from high school in 2004 and started attending Minnesota State University Moorhead that fall.
+I’m originally from Eden Prairie, Minnesota, which is a suburb of the Twin Cities and I graduated from high school in 2004 and started attending Minnesota State University Moorhead that fall.
 I’ve been living in the Fargo/Moorhead area ever since.
 I’ll be going on 29.3 (aka.
 32) this summer and have been living in the area since I was 18.

 As far as interests go, I love animals, art, games, nature documentaries, reading, video games (Legend of Zelda, Mario, Ni No Kuni and the Tales games are my happy place), history and animated films/shows.
 I grew up on Disney and Pixar films, but became smitten when I discovered Studio Ghibli in 2004.
 Hayao Miyazaki has been such a huge influence on how I approach my art and how I want to approach my story telling.
 He’s able to capture the soul of his characters and it’s been a huge inspiration for my own journey.
 With Studio Ponco making it’s debut this winter, I’m discovering a new Studio Ghibli for a new generation.
 “Mary and the Witch’s Flower” encapsulated so much of the Ghibli spirit, that I can’t wait to be inspired by Studio Ponco for the years to come.